ldobbelsteen/wikipath/README.md

 `--language` specifies which Wikipedia language to create a database of.
 A list of all Wikipedia languages can be found [here](https://en.wikipedia.org/wiki/List_of_Wikipedias).
 The language should be specified in the language code of the website (e.g. `en` for English, `de` for German, etc.).
 Defaults to `en`.

 This command does everything for you; it downloads the latest dumps, parses them and ingests them into a database.
 This process is extremely optimized, but can still take a long time depending on your machine's processing power and memory.
 Different Wikipedia languages also have very differing numbers of articles, which also hugely influences the build time.

-There is a minimum amount of system memory required in the build process, as part of the dump has to be kept in-memory.
-To give an example, the English database requires at least around 32GB of memory.
-Also keep in mind that the compressed dump files stay on disk to prevent re-downloads on re-builds and as such will require a minimum free disk space equal to the sum of the `pagelinks.sql.gz`, `page.sql.gz` and `redirect.sql.gz` dumps (approx. 10GB for the English database) on top of the size of the final database (approx. 6GB for the English database).

 ## Serving